python-attrs/attrs/docs/why.rst

 If you have a dict, it maps something to something else.
 You should be able to add and remove values.

-Objects, on the other hand, are supposed to have specific fields of specific types, because their methods have strong expectations of what those fields and types are.

 ``attrs`` lets you be specific about those expectations; a dictionary does not.
 It gives you a named entity (the class) in your code, which lets you explain in other places whether you take a parameter of that class or return a value of that class.